Insurance & Reinsurance

 Selected Cases

-- Propharma v Various Lloyd’s Syndicates – Ben is acting for insurers facing a multi-million pound claim under a warranty and indemnity policy arising from the acquisition of a pharmaceutical services.
+• Propharma v Various Lloyd’s Syndicates – Ben acted for insurers facing a multi-million pound claim under a warranty and indemnity policy arising from the acquisition of a pharmaceutical services.
 The case deals with issues of policy interpretation, issues of warranty and knowledge and complex quantification arguments (DAC Beachcroft).

-- Project Angel Bidco v Various Lloyd’s Syndicates – Ben is acting for insurers in a significant claim made under a warranty and indemnity policy issued for an acquisition of a large construction company.
-Key issues relate to the interpretation of exclusions, the knowledge of the purchaser and the quantification of the claim (DACBeachcroft).
+• Project Angel Bidco v Various Lloyd’s Syndicates – Ben is acting for insurers in a significant claim made under a warranty and indemnity policy issued for an acquisition of a large construction company.
+Key issues relate to the interpretation of exclusions, the knowledge of the purchaser and the quantification of the claim.
+Ben successfully defended a preliminary issue trial as to the scope of an Anti-Bribery and Anti-Corruption Exclusion (ABC Liability) under the W&I policy [2023] EWHC 2649 (Comm) (DACBeachcroft).

-- Covid-19 – Ben has advised upon and acted in a number of claims and arbitrations arising from the recent pandemic.
+Ben has advised upon and acted in a number of claims and arbitrations arising from the recent pandemic.
 He has advised insured, insurers and brokers on a variety of issues including existence and extent of coverage and the quantification of claims.
+Ben is acting in a series of international arbitrations dealing with business interruption losses in the hospitality industry across multiple jurisdictions.
+Ben has acted in and advised on cases including:

-- Cladding – following the tragic fire at Grenfell Tower Ben has advised on a large number of claims, arbitrations and recovery actions for both claimants, insured and insurers.
+Following the tragic fire at Grenfell Tower Ben has advised on a large number of claims, arbitrations and recovery actions for both claimants, insured and insurers.
 This has included a number of policy issues ranging from coverage, claims issues, and the level of permitted recovery.
+Ben has advised primary and excess insurers as to the application of coverage clauses, exclusions and aggregation on a number of high profile projects.

 Fire, Flood and other Disaster Claims